-Stretching large raw canvases and using gestural strokes of acrylic, Kira Milligan uses a compilation of reference aerial photos to sketch her memories of looking out of an airplane window at the East African landscape below.
-Watch this news page for a statement and detail shots when the piece is completed, and updates as the artist continues to experiment with this scale and medium.
+Stretching large raw canvases and using gestural strokes of acrylic, Kira Milligan uses a compilation of reference aerial photos to sketch memories of looking out of an airplane window at the East African landscape below.
+Watch this news page for detail shots when the piece is completed, and updates as the artist continues to experiment with this scale and medium.

 For the past several months, after graduating from the Savannah College of Art and Design in November, Kira Milligan has been living and working at her high school alma mater, Rift Valley Academy (RVA), in Kijabe, Kenya.
 RVA is an international boarding school, providing education to children of missionaries to the African continent.
 This brings students of many different backgrounds together, giving students and staff members alike a cross-cultural learning experience and environment.
 Milligan has been helping to teach in several art classes with varying age groups, as well as giving extra help sessions to students in French classes.